Frequently Asked Questions

 Q: How young can my child learn to skate?

 A: Each child's abilities are different, but skaters do start our Canskate program as early as 3 years of age.
 Our Club offers a 2 night trial for young children.
-Full registration is required, but if the skaters is not ready after the 2 sessions we offer a full refund.
+Full registration is required, but if the skaters is not ready after the 2 sessions we offer a full refund or credit for a late season start if requested.

 Q: Can a skater start in the middle of a season?